-Subsequent advancements were made by adopting a similar approach and silicon structure as outlined in ref.,? where a graphene heater was implemented atop a silicon microdisk, replacing the metallic counterpart.?
-This configuration achieved a power consumption of 23.5 mW and a switching speed of $\sim 10 \ \mu$ s, with the insertion loss attributable to the graphene heater being negligible ( $< 2 \times 10^{-4} \ dB/\mu m$ ).
+Subsequent advancements were made by adopting a similar approach and silicon structure as outlined in Ref.
+31, where a graphene heater was implemented atop a silicon microdisk, replacing the metallic counterpart.
+This configuration achieved a power consumption of 23.5 mW and a switching speed of ~10 $\mu$ s, with the insertion loss attributable to the graphene heater being negligible ( $<2 \times 10^{-4} \text{ dB}/\mu\text{m}$ ).
 This minimal interaction between the heater and the optical mode of the microdisk resonator contributed to the device's enhanced performance.

-A breakthrough was reported with the use of a graphene heater on a silicon waveguide, achieving a record FOM value of less than 40 mW $\mu$ s ( $P{\pi} = 11$ mW and $\tau = 3.5 \ \mu$ s).?
+A breakthrough was reported with the use of a graphene heater on a silicon waveguide, achieving a record FOM value of less than 40 mW $\mu$ s ( $P{\pi} = 11$ mW and $\tau = 3.5 \ \mu$ s).
 The design included two intermediate layers, HSQ and Al2O3, positioned between the silicon waveguide and the graphene heater, with a meticulously optimized gap of 240 nm to maximize performance while minimizing optical loss.
 It is noteworthy that the reported power consumption was characterized at a wavelength of $\lambda = 1310$ nm, with potential variations at $\lambda = 1550$ nm due to differences in optical mode confinement.

-Beyond graphene, carbon nanotubes (CNTs) have been proposed as an alternative for crafting transparent heaters, offering the principal advantage of lower absorption in the near-infrared spectrum.
-Direct integration of CNTs atop silicon waveguides has been explored for thermo-optic tuning purposes.?
+Beyond graphene, CNTs have been proposed as an alternative for crafting transparent heaters, offering the principal advantage of lower absorption in the near-infrared spectrum.
+Direct integration of CNTs atop silicon waveguides has been explored for thermo-optic tuning purposes.
 Despite their promising optical properties, a significant limitation of CNTs is their incompatibility with standard CMOS fabrication processes.
-Moreover, the performance metrics reported, including a power consumption of 14.5 mW and a switching speed of 4.5 $\mu$ s, do not exhibit marked improvements over analogous devices based on graphene.
+Moreover, the performance metrics reported, including a power consumption of 14.5 mW and a switching speed of $4.5 \ \mu$ s, do not exhibit marked improvements over analogous devices based on graphene.

-Transition-metal dichalcogenides (TMDs), particularly a single layer of $MoS_2$ (molybdenum disulfide), have shown better prospects as heater materials when positioned in close proximity (30 nm) to the Si waveguide.?
-This configuration yielded an impressively low power consumption of 7.5 mW in a 283-μm-long $MoS_2$ microheater, alongside a minimal insertion loss of ~ 0.42 dB.
-However, the relatively slow response time of the phase shifter, around 25 μs, can be attributed to the Schottky contact formed between the $MoS_2$ layer and the Au electrical pads.
-Future enhancements could potentially be realized by establishing Ohmic contacts with low resistance, optimizing the device's performance further.
+Transition-metal dichalcogenides, particularly a single layer of MoS2 (molybdenum disulfide), have shown better prospects as heater materials when positioned in close proximity (30 nm) to the silicon waveguide.
+This configuration yielded an impressively low power consumption of 7.5 mW in a 283- $\mu$ mlong MoS2 microheater, alongside a minimal insertion loss of ~0.42 dB.
+However, the relatively slow response time of the phase shifter, around 25 $\mu$ s, can be attributed to the Schottky contact formed between the MoS2 layer and the Au electrical pads.
+Future enhancements could potentially be realized by establishing ohmic contacts with low resistance, optimizing the device's performance further.

-The synergy between transparent heaters and the augmentation of light-matter interactions through slow light phenomena offers a pathway to substantial improvements in the power efficiency and speed of TOPS.
-The slow light effect, facilitated by the elevated group index in photonic crystal waveguides (PhCWs), enhances tuning efficiency dramatically.
-As a result, switching times under one microsecond and power consumptions as low as 2 mW (yielding a FOM of less than 2 mW $\mu$ s) have been achieved in ultra-compact phase shifters, measuring merely 20 $\mu$ m in length, based on a PhCW integrated with a graphene heater.?
-The minimal gap of only 11 nm between the heater and the PhCW contributes to this high efficiency, despite the graphene layer inducing an optical loss of 1.1 dB.
+The synergy between transparent heaters and the augmentation of light-matter interactions through slow-light phenomena offers a pathway to substantial improvements in the power efficiency and speed of TOPSs.
+The slow-light effect, facilitated by the elevated group index in photonic crystal waveguides (PhCWs), enhances tuning efficiency dramatically.
+As a result, switching time under 1 ms and power consumption as low as 2 mW (yielding a FOM of less than 2 mW $\mu$ s) have been achieved in ultracompact phase shifters, measuring merely 20 $\mu$ m in length, based on a PhCW integrated with a graphene heater.
+The minimal gap of only 11 nm between the heater and the PhCW contributes to this high efficiency, despite the graphene layer, inducing an optical loss of 1.1 dB.

-Furthermore, ultra-compact device switches can also be realized through the development of a photonic crystal cavity (PhCC).?
-This innovative approach allows for a switching power, defined as the energy required to transition from a low loss state to a high loss state, to be less than 2 mW, coupled with a switching speed of approximately $1.5 \mu s$ for a device with a footprint of only 5 $\mu m$ .
+Furthermore, ultracompact device switches can be realized through the development of a photonic crystal cavity (PhCC).
+This innovative approach allows for a switching power, defined as the energy required to transition from a low loss state to a high loss state, to be less than 2 mW, coupled with a switching speed of ~1.5 $\mu$ s for a device with a footprint of only 5 $\mu$ m.